 6. Get the emotional support

-Having people you can talk to when going through a hard time, makes it a lot easier to cope up with everything.
+Having people you can talk to when going through a hard time makes it a lot easier to cope up with the divorce process.
 Start talking to people who went through divorces and find out how they managed.
-Don’t hesitate to ask for a lending hand from your family and friends.
-If need be, even talk to a therapist who can help you with the emotional chaos due to the divorce.